6 Essential Rules for Hosting an Open House That Will Lead to a Sale

 2. Spruce Up the Exterior

-Rather than focusing primarily on the interior of your property, making a good first impression to visitors is all about dressing up the outside.
+Rather than focusing primarily on the interior of your property, making a good first impression on visitors is all about dressing up the outside.
 It’s the first thing potential buyers see when they enter your open house, so it’s vital to ensure it’s looking great.
 Invest in some good-quality outdoor furniture.
 Give any fences and outdoor structures a revamp to keep them looking good as new.
 Plant pretty bushes and flowers or hire a landscape designer to do it for you.
 Selling your home fast is largely based on positive first impressions.

 3. Highlight the Security of Your Property

 You should advertise all advantages of your house, and security is one of the most important details.
 If you have a security system and reliable locks installed, let your visitors know about this.
-If not, invest in upgrading your front door and garage door locks to reliable deadbolts and point out to your visitors that the property is well-secured and only needs lock rekeying after moving in.
+If not, invest in upgrading your front door and garage door locks to reliable deadbolts and points out to your visitors that the property is well-secured and only needs lock rekeying after moving in.
 Here is a wonderful guide to help you choose the right locks if your house doesn’t have them yet.
 Additionally, you can plant thorny bushes under your windows, which is also a popular trick landscape designers and homeowners use to make a property safer.

 4. Promote Your Open House

 To get people to your open house in the first place, it’s essential to first promote it to the public.
-First, you need to get quality pictures to use them on real estate sites and social media platforms for attracting visitors.
+First, you need to get quality pictures to use on real estate sites and social media platforms for attracting visitors.
 Hire a real estate photographer to get appealing images of your house.
-A professional always knows what kind of lighting looks best and what angles to choose for the best result.
+A professional always know what kind of lighting looks best and what angles to choose for the best result.
 A real estate photographer will use a wider lens to add an impression of a wider space to your interior.
-In certain cases you may also want to use fancy elevated or drone photography tricks.
+In certain cases, you may also want to use fancy elevated or drone photography tricks.

-On this page professional real estate photographers explain, “Elevated real estate photography means taking pictures when the camera is positioned between 10 to 30 feet in the air in order to create a camera angle that is considerably higher than the average line of sight... you may need elevated photography if your property is blocked by a fence or landscaping.
+On this page, professional real estate photographers explain, “Elevated real estate photography means taking pictures when the camera is positioned between 10 to 30 feet in the air in order to create a camera angle that is considerably higher than the average line of sight... you may need elevated photography if your property is blocked by a fence or landscaping.
 By raising the camera’s height with a drone or pole, the resulting photo will give a more accurate view of your property’s exterior.”